UofT-DSI/applying_statistical_concepts/05_instructional_team/markdown_slides/1_statistical_learning.md

 # Applying Statistical Learning
 ## Assessing Model Accuracy

-There is no method that works the best on all data sets so we need a way to assess the quality of the model's fit to the data.
+There is no model that works the best on all data sets so we need a way to assess the quality of the model's fit to the data.

 - Recall that we use the training data set to fit the model.
 - Then the test data set is used to see how well the model performs on new data by computing some test statistic.
+- One way to do this is to look at how different our prediction is from the actual.
 - For regression, the **mean squared error** (MSE) is most common which measures how close the predicted responses are to the true responses.
 - We can compute the MSE for both the training data and the test data.
     - The training MSE will usually be lower (better) than the test MSE.